Limits on LSAT Retakes

 How Many Times Should I Retake the LSAT?

-LSAC data show that second-time test-takers receive a modest score increase of two to three points on average, but third-timers typically do not improve on their first test attempt.
-Although LSAC has not released statistics on students who have completed the LSAT four or more times, it seems reasonable to infer that any gains are extremely likely to be statistically insignificant.
-We therefore don't advise taking the LSAT more than twice, and there should be a good reason for even a second test attempt.
+LSAC data shows that many second-time test takers receive a modest score increase of two to three points on average (although some test takers experience a decrease in their score), but third-timers typically don't improve on their first test attempt.
+Although LSAC has not released statistics on students who have completed the LSAT four or more times, it seems reasonable to infer that any gains are very likely to be statistically insignificant.
+Therefore, we do not advise taking the LSAT more than twice, and there should be a very good reason for even a second attempt.

 We do not recommend that any student officially take the LSAT for the sole purpose of practicing their test-taking abilities.
-The wide availability of LSAT practice tests means that testing conditions can largely be duplicated unofficially in the student's home environment.
-If testing anxiety is a serious problem, the student is better off seeking medical treatment for this condition than in trying to alleviate stress through sheer official testing familiarity.
+The wide availability of LSAT practice tests means testing conditions can largely be duplicated unofficially in the test taker's home environment.
+If testing anxiety is a serious problem, the student is better off seeking medical treatment than trying to alleviate it through sheer repetition of official testing.

 More Reasons to Limit Retakes